Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The Snow Queen pothos is a beautiful, variegated plant with leaves that are white with splotches of green.

-The Snow Queen pothos is a slow grower partly due to the limited amount of green the leaves have.
 The less green it has, the less chlorophyll it has meaning the less photosynthesis it can do.
 This means it has less energy for new growth.

 Global Green Pothos (Epipremnum aureum ‘Global Green’)